OpenDSA/OpenDSA/RST/en/Tutorials/cmdline.rst

 ..
 This file is part of the OpenDSA eTextbook project.
 See
 .. http://algoviz.org/OpenDSA for more details.
 ..
-Copyright (c) 2012-2013 by the OpenDSA Project Contributors, and
+Copyright (c) 2012-2016 by the OpenDSA Project Contributors, and
 .. distributed under an MIT open source license.

 .. avmetadata::
    :author: Jordan Sablan
    :requires:
-   :satisfies:
+   :satisfies: Commmand line
    :topic:

 ===================
 Command Line Basics
 ===================

 What's A CLI?
 -------------

 A Command Line Interface or CLI is a simple text only interface.
 A user provides a command with or without some additional information and then the command is exectued.